cinnData/DataSci-Summer/[DS-03] NumPy and Pandas.md

 In [15]: import pandas as pd
 ```

 Pandas provides two data container classes, the series (one-dimensional) and the data frames (two-dimensional).
 A **series** can be understood as the combination of a 1D array containing the **values** and a list containing the names of the values, called the **index**.
-These components can be extracted as the attributes `values` and `index`.
+These components can be extracted as the attributes `.values` and `.index`.

 A **data frame** can be seen as formed by one or several series with the same index (hence, with the same length).
 It can also be seen as a table for which the index provides the row names.
 In a Pandas data frame, each column has its own data type.
 The numeric types work as usual, but Pandas uses the data type `object` for many things, in particular for strings.

 ## Pandas series

-Although we rarely do it in data science, where the data are imported from external data files, a Pandas series can be created directly, for instance from an array, with the Pandas function `Series`:
+Although we rarely do it in data science, where the data are imported from external data files, a Pandas series can be created directly, for instance from an array, with the Pandas function `Series()`:

 ```
 In [16]: s1 = pd.Series(arr1)